| AIMS Software, Inc. - Home / Overview

 of variants can be varied as needed, as close-in demand fluctuations

 appear, all under a single production work order and schedule.
+Functional Overview - the diagram below is a

 high-level illustration of the integrated functionality that ewe